HyperHDG/HyperHDG/Setup.md

        $ cd your_name

+3. If (and only if) you want to use a compiler different from the `DEFAULT_COMPILER` you need to change this variable to represent your chosen compiler within the [Makefile]( https://github.com/AndreasRupp/HyperHDG/blob/master/Makefile).
+That is, you need to change the line

+       DEFAULT_COMPILER = g++-10

-3. Execute the script `setup.sh` to install HyperHDG by
+4. Execute the script `setup.sh` to install HyperHDG by

        $ ./shell_scripts/setup.sh